mandle420/DCS_Standalone_on_linux/README.md

 ## fx_5_0 error shaders not compiling
 this is usually caused by a missing Wine/Proton trick, make sure you have all of the Wine/Proton tricks

+## Apache crashes game
+This is caused by a missing font, I do not know wich one but I believe it's a font that is not avalable for redistrobution, ie: cannot be legally obtained on Linux so I unfortunately cannot tell you where to get them but if you can get your hands on a copy of `C:/Windows/Fonts` then that will fix you'r issue

 # Vr References

 As far as VR on linux is concerned your milage may vary but, if you havent at least attempted it before